AdamRTomkins/AR-Architecture/_posts/2018-01-17-Introduction_To_AR.markdown

 #### Vuforia

-My first experiences with AR was with Vuforia, and it has a free developer tier which makes it great to easily get involved with.
+My first experiences with AR were with Vuforia, and it has a free developer tier which makes it great to easily get involved with.
 Since my initial forays into AR with Vuroria, it has since been integrated directly into Unity, making your first AR experience a doddle.

 #### ARjs and A-Frame